 The Chase Ranch House is located 7 miles north of Headquarters.
 Bus transportation may be available depending on availability.
 Arrangements for this transportation may be scheduled with Logistics while in Base Camp.

 MORE PHILMONT ACTIVITIES

-Applications are available at www.PhilmontScoutRanch.org, by calling (575) 376-2281, or emailing Camping@PhilmontScoutRanch.org.
-In addition to regular 7, 9, and 12-day expeditions, Philmont offers the following activities:
+Applications are available at www.PhilmontScoutRanch.org, by calling (575) 376-2281, or emailing Philmont.Camping@scouting.org.
+In addition to regular 7, 9, and 12-day expeditions and Cavalcades, Philmont offers the following activities: